Putting your money in an S&P 500 index fund has long been deemed a safe way to diversify. But the S&P isn’t all that diversified anymore.

 The shift to index-based products has been one of the most powerful investing trends over the last four decades.
-Since the late John Bogle, often called “the father of index investing,” formed the First Index Investment Trust in 1976 with $11 million, the now-named Vanguard S&P 500 Index Fund holds nearly $600 billion in assets.
-Across all products, nearly $4.6 trillion in investments are indexed to the S&P 500.
-This comprises almost 16% of the total value of the S&P 500 companies.
+Since the late John Bogle, often called “the father of index investing,” formed the First Index Investment Trust in 1976 with $11 million, the now-named Vanguard S&P 500 Index Fund holds $770 billion in assets.
+Across all products, $5.4 trillion in investments are indexed to the S&P 500.
+This comprises over 12% of the total value of the S&P 500 companies.

-This straight-forward, almost simplistic strategy revolutionized the investment industry.
+This straight-forward strategy revolutionized the investment industry.
 It allows everyday investors (and many sophisticated professionals) to participate in lockstep with the stock market’s performance, beating most actively managed portfolios yet with near-zero expenses.
 Even Warren Buffett himself, the dean of active investing, endorsed index funds as “sensible.”

-On the surface, the S&P 500 does look like a sensible, diversified portfolio.
+On the surface, the S&P 500 looks like a sensible, diversified portfolio.
 It holds 500 stocks (actually 505), spread across 11 unique sectors – seemingly the very definition of “diversified.”
-And, over most of its history the index did offer a broadly diversified portfolio that generally represented the U.S. economy.
+And over most of its history the index offered a broadly diversified portfolio that generally represented the U.S. economy.

 Get Your FREE REPORT